Mavann1988/dropwizard-buildinfo/README.md

 }
 ```

-Now you can view the running application's build info at `/buildinfo` on the admin port (with Accept header set to "application/json" you get a json response, otherwise you'll get html):
+Now you can view the running application's build info at `/buildinfo` on the admin port (with Accept header containing "text/html" (which all major browsers contain by default) you get a hmtml response, otherwise you'll get json):

 ```json
 {